 STEP 6: CLEAN

 Clean the space you would like the bunnies to live in with white vinegar.
 Clean everything, from top to bottom, as if the Queen is on her way to your house.
 Leave no item uncleaned.
 This reduces the bunny smell from all shared items.
 Rearrange the items in the space.
 This helps the bunnies to think they are not in their old home (their territory that they need to protect from intruders).

 STEP 7: LIVING TOGETHER

 Immediately after cleaning, put both bunnies in their new home.
 Watch them LIKE A HAWK for the first 2 hours because there may be a territorial scuffle or 2.
 Use the slide/time-out when there is bad behaviour.
 If your bunnies continue to fight, do not leave them alone together as they are not bonded.
 If your bunnies do not fight, or stop fighting after one of two light scuffles, then it is safe to leave them together.
 They are successfully bonded.

-You can learn about different bonding techniques via this link from the House Rabbit Society website.
-If you have any questions or concerns, please feel free to WhatsApp me at 084 626 86 96.
+Learn about different bonding techniques via this link from the House Rabbit Society website.